modelscope/data-juicer/tools/evaluator/README.md

     - `huggingface`: evaluate HuggingFace model, only support gpt eval type
 - `eval-type`: type of the evaluation to run, support `helm` and `gpt` for now
     - `helm`: evaluate your model with HELM (default), you can change the benchmarks to run by modifying the helm specific template file
-    - `gpt`: evaluate your model with OpenAI API, more details can be found in `gpt_eval/README.md`
+    - `gpt`: evaluate your model with OpenAI API, more details can be found in [gpt_eval/README.md](gpt_eval/README.md).

 > e.g.,
+> ```shell
-> `python evaluator.py --config <config_file> --begin-iteration 2000 --iteration-interval 1000 --check-interval 10`
+> python evaluator.py --config <config_file> --begin-iteration 2000 --iteration-interval 1000 --check-interval 10
+> ```
-> will use HELM to evaluate a Megatron-LM checkpoint every 1000 iterations starting from iteration 2000, and check whether there is a new checkpoint meets the condition every 10 minutes
+> will use HELM to evaluate a Megatron-LM checkpoint every 1000 iterations starting from iteration 2000, and check whether there is a new checkpoint meets the condition every 10 minutes.

-After running the [`evaluator.py`](evaluator.py), you can use [`recorder/wandb_writer.py`](recorder/wandb_writer.py) to visualize the evaluation results, more details can be found in [`recorder/README.md`](recorder/README.md).
+After running the [evaluator.py](evaluator.py), you can use [recorder/wandb_writer.py](recorder/wandb_writer.py) to visualize the evaluation results, more details can be found in [recorder/README.md](recorder/README.md).

 ## Configuration